AN Essay Contest HOSTED IN PARTNERSHIP WITH

 14 Girls Write Now mentees share mini- and mega-moments of clarity in these personal essays.
 This contest was produced in partnership with Dotdash Meredith and the team at Real Simple as part of the SeeHer Initiative.

-Sanya Afsar is a Pakistani high school junior in NYC.
+Sanya Afsar is a Pakistani high school senior in NYC.
 She grew up in Jeddah, Saudi Arabia, until the age of seven and now lives in the culturally rich Woodside neighborhood of Queens, NY.
 She is a multidisciplinary artist interested in fashion, photography and baking.
 Her literary taste skews toward dystopian fiction, romance and poetry novels.
 Sanya uses her time with Girls Write Now to explore different genres, narrowing her focus on college and career plans, to find her voice as a writer.
 She is particularly passionate about poetry, journaling and memoir.